wely/DevCamp/HOL/dotnet/azuread-office365/README.md

 ## Overview

-City Power & Light is a sample application that allows citizens to to report "incidents" that have occured in their community.
+City Power & Light is a sample application that allows citizens to to report "incidents" that have occurred in their community.
 It includes a landing screen, a dashboard, and a form for reporting new incidents with an optional photo.
 The application is implemented with several components:

 * Front end web application contains the user interface and business logic.
 This component has been implemented three times in .NET, NodeJS, and Java.
 * WebAPI is shared across the front ends and exposes the backend DocumentDB
 * DocumentDB is used as the data persistence layer

-In this lab, you will continue enhancing the City Power & Light application by adding authentication for users powered by [Azure Active Direcotry](https://azure.microsoft.com/en-us/services/active-directory/).
-Once authenticated, you may then query the [Microsoft Office Graph](https://graph.microsoft.io) to retrieve information pertinent to the aplication.
+In this lab, you will continue enhancing the City Power & Light application by adding authentication for users powered by [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).
+Once authenticated, you may then query the [Microsoft Office Graph](https://graph.microsoft.io) to retrieve information pertinent to the application.

 > This guide use Visual Studio on Windows as the IDE.
 You can use [Visual Studio community Edition](https://www.visualstudio.com/post-download-vs/?sku=community&clcid=0x409&downloadrename=true).